Kong/docs.konghq.com/app/_includes/md/plugins-hub/rate-limit-peak-non-peak.md

       --data "config.window_size=30"
     ```

-1. Create the second route to handle off-peak traffic.
+1. Create another route to handle off-peak traffic.
 Name the route `off-peak`, attach it to the service `httpbin`, and set a header with the name `X-Off-Peak` and the value `true`:

     ```bash